RegularFriend/Grassdancer_StyleGuide/README.markdown

 ### Vertical Spacing

-There should be exactly one blank line between methods to aid in visual clarity and organization.
-Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.
+There should be exactly one blank line between functions to aid in visual clarity and organization.
+Whitespace within functions should separate functionality, but having too many sections in a functions often means you should refactor into several methods.